Channel, Trend and Periodic-Wise Representation Learning for Multivariate Long-term Time Series Forecasting: Introduction

-In this paper, we address the above limitations by proposing \OurModel (\textbf{C}hannel, \textbf{T}rend and \textbf{P}eriod-wise representation learning \textbf{Net}work), a novel framework that performs representation learning on three complementary levels of dependencies: i) $\Wone$ inter-channel dependencies, which capture interactions across variables; ii) $\Wtwo$ intra-subsequence dependencies, which model local temporal structures within each subsequence; and iii) $\Wthree$ inter-subsequence dependencies, which uncover global temporal dynamics across subsequences.
-Specifically, for inter-channel dependencies, we employ a temporal query-based~\cite{lin-2025-TQNet} Multi-Head Attention (MHA,~\cite{vaswani-2017-attentionisallyouneed}).
+In this paper, we address these limitations by proposing \OurModel (\textbf{C}hannel, \textbf{T}rend, and \textbf{P}eriod-wise representation learning \textbf{Net}work), a novel framework that performs representation learning on three complementary levels of dependencies: i) $\Wone$ inter-channel dependencies, which capture interactions across variables; ii) $\Wtwo$ intra-subsequence dependencies, which model local temporal structures within each subsequence; and iii) $\Wthree$ inter-subsequence dependencies, which uncover global temporal dynamics across subsequences.
+Specifically, for inter-channel dependencies, we employ a temporal query-based~\cite{lin-2025-TQNet} Multi-Head Attention (MHA)~\cite{vaswani-2017-attentionisallyouneed}.
 By using a learnable query matrix $Q$, the MHA mechanism effectively captures cross-channel dependencies.
-Secondly, for intra-subsequence dependencies, we adopt a Transformer with linear complexity~\cite{shen-2019-efficient}.
+For intra-subsequence dependencies, we adopt a Transformer with linear complexity~\cite{shen-2019-efficient}.
 The residual connection~\cite{he-2016-resnet} between the inter-channel dependencies and the original input, followed by linear encoding~\cite{zeng-2023-dlinear}, is used as the Query, Key, and Value of the attention mechanism.
-In this way, the Transformer can effectively capture the complex trend variations (i.e., intra-subsequence dependencies) mapped in the high-dimensional hidden space.
+This enables the Transformer to effectively capture complex trend variations (i.e., intra-subsequence dependencies) in the high-dimensional hidden space.
 Finally, for inter-subsequence dependencies, we use the same network as before.
-By inputting the transposed encoder output with a residual connection to $\Wtwo$, the network can model the inter-subsesquence dependencies.
+By inputting the transposed encoder output with a residual connection to $\Wtwo$, the network can model inter-subsequence dependencies.